 - To learn more about a field that is new to you.

 - To gain valuable experience in making a formal presentation of your research in a supportive academic environment.

 - To discover what kind of student research is taking place at other campuses.

 - To extend your learning beyond the confines of the formal classroom.

 - There are two levels of participation:

 - Any undergraduate student at UM-Dearborn, UM-Flint, or Oakland University can submit a proposal to make either an oral presentation or a poster presentation of a research project or creative activity.
 You need to identify a faculty member who is willing to work with you to supervise your project.
-You must complete a general registration form and presentation proposal form by April 2, 2015.
+You must complete a general registration form and presentation proposal form.

-- If you just want to attend (non-presenting student, guest, faculty member), you must complete the general registration form by April 2, 2015.
+- If you just want to attend (non-presenting student, guest, faculty member), you must complete the general registration form.